PascalNB/anti-polls/README.md

 # Anti Poll Discord Bot

-Discord released poll's to 10% of servers on 3/21/2024 without a permission tied to it that can be easily disabled.
+Discord released polls to 10% of servers on 3/21/2024 without a permission tied to it.
 This bot is a temporary solution to disable polls in your server.

 The bot will delete all polls sent by members.